hatamiarash7/cdn-go/docs/HOW-TO.md

-# Go API client for r1cdn
+# Go API client for arvancloud

 Use this documentation to learn how to use the ArvanCloud SDK.